shakebugs/shake-docs/docs/ios/configuration-and-data/activity-history.md

 SDK automatically tracks application screen changes, more precisely, ViewController lifecycle.

-For iOS applications built with UIKit, there is no need for additional configuration.
+For iOS applications built with __UIKit__, there is no need for additional configuration.

-Applications built with SwiftUI should use the Shake provided View extension on their top level views which represent screens in their application.
+Applications built with __SwiftUI__ should use the Shake provided View extension on their top level views which represent screens in their application.

 shakeIntercept View extension allows Shake to hook into the View lifecycle and notify Shake of the screen changes.
 The extension does not alter the View in any way and allows it to passthrough unchanged.